HomeBlogOSHA Hearing Conservation Training Requirements: Complete Guide

 Common gaps that generate citations

-• No records for new employees hired between annual training events
+• No training records for new employees hired between annual training events

 • Training records showing group sessions without individual employee names